-The state pension (Pillar I) should guarantee the minimum income necessary for subsistence.
-It is based on the Pay-As-You-Go principle of redistribution, i.e. the social tax paid by today's employees covers the pensions of today's pensioners.
+The state pension (Pillar I) should guarantee the minimum income necessary for subsistence after retirement.
+It is based on the Pay-As-You-Go (PAYG) principle of redistribution, i.e. the social taxes paid by today's employees cover the pensions of today's pensioners.